Tips On How to Dress Up Your Child As Lord Krishna

-Hindu mythology is full of stories about the childhood escapades of Lord Krishna.
-From his love of butter to his playful pranks, Janmashtami is the perfect opportunity to regale your children with tales from our ancient scriptures.
+Which kid does not love to dress up?
+This Janmashtami, we bring you fancy dress ideas for kids to dress up as Lord Krishna, one of the popular gods of the Hindu religion.
+After all, Hindu mythology is full of stories about the childhood escapades of Lord Krishna.
+From his love of butter to his playful pranks, Janmashtami is not only the perfect opportunity to regale your children with tales from our ancient scriptures but also to know more about Krishna costume ideas.

 One of the major Hindu festivals in India, Janmashtami celebrations are bound to be more fun if you have a toddler at home.
 After all, little Krishna's naughtiness and mischievous ways will definitely strike a chord with your child!
 Also, this is the time when most schools celebrate Krishna Janmashtami with a dress-up day.
 It has become the norm to dress up young children as Lord Krishna and Radha.

-So, If you have a little tyke at home who loves getting decked up, you could portray him as little Krishna.
-These dress-up days also provide you with an opportunity to introduce culture to your child.
+So, If you have a little one at home who loves getting decked up, you could portray him as little Krishna.
+These Krishna Janmashtami dress ideas will also provide you with an opportunity to introduce culture to your child.
 What's more, the entire family gets to re-live mythology in the process.

-Here are 10 tips on transforming your little one into Lord Krishna:
+Here are 10 tips on how to dress your child like Lord Krishna

 One cannot imagine little Krishna without a flute.
 You can either get a simple toy flute or make one yourself.
 Choose any material with the cylindrical shape of a flute, like a plastic pipe or piece of wood of the desired thickness.
 Make sure you choose the right length.
 Stick on colour paper — gold or silver will be a good choice.
 You can use contrasting colours to give it a nice border.